 Here comes the exciting part – where do you fit in?

-E-Commerce amplified the competition in the commercial market as it offers a whole new level of flexibility and purchasing capability.
-For starters, it might sound a bit challenging for you to find your own identity – but trust us, you’ll get there!
+E-commerce amplified the competition in the commercial market as it offers a whole new level of flexibility and purchasing capability.
+If you’re just starting out, finding your own identity might sound a bit challenging – but trust us, you’ll get there!

 Of course, there are many ways to keep up with the pace and improve your sales opportunities.
-But it all boils down to first establishing a concrete e-commerce business model.
+But it all boils down to first choosing which of the various e-commerce business models to focus on.

 - Digital Products